Child Accident: How to claim compensation for children following a UK accident

-“No,” a child has until his 21st birthday in England and Wales to start a child accident claim or until his 19th birthday in Scotland and an adult normally has only three years from the date of an accident to start a claim.
+“No,” a child has until his 21st birthday in England and Wales to start a child accident claim (or until his 19th birthday in Scotland – this date may change) and an adult normally has only three years from the date of an accident to start a claim.

 The law in the UK has been designed to ensure that the most vulnerable members of society, children, have every opportunity to claim the compensation they are entitled to.

 Imagine you have an accident on your 14th birthday in England.
 You have 7 years to start a claim.

 Should no responsible adult be able to make a claim on behalf of a child – UK law allows the child three years to act on his own behalf once he has reached the age of majority / adulthood (majority is his 18th birthday in England and Wales and his 16th birthday in Scotland).

 How can a claim for a child be concluded?

 Even though a “litigation friend” and a personal injury lawyer are acting in the interests of a child neither has the power to finalize a child accident compensation claim without the involvement of the court in what is known as an “infant approval hearing” or a “minor settlement hearing”.